MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/view-download-developer-resources.md

 This information is needed when you connect through developer tooling or use Azure extensions with your instance.
 More information: [Azure integration](./azure-integration.md)

-## Connect your apps to this instance of Microsoft Dataverse
+## Connect your apps to Microsoft Dataverse instance

 This next two pieces of information provide you with the APIs you need to connect to your Dataverse environment.